Common mistakes to avoid when starting a business

 A large part of your new business' success will be determined by the quality of the people you recruit.
 Hiring people always means investing in your business and it requires careful consideration.
 Taking this investment seriously can make it more valuable and improve your chances of success.

-Ensuring that you hire high-caliber people with the right mix of skills is not easy, but it will pay dividends.
+Ensuring that you hire high-caliber people with the right mix of skills and competencies is not easy, but it will pay dividends.

 How you employ new people will depend on your business needs.
 For example, it will depend on whether the work is constant, how long it will last, and the number of hours available.